Dan Wen

 Dan Wen (born 14 June 1999) is a field hockey player from China, who plays as a midfielder.

 Career

-Dan Wen made her senior international debut for China in 2018, during a test series against Spain in Málaga.
+Dan made her senior international debut for China in 2018, during a test series against Spain in Málaga.
 Following her debut, she made a number of appearances for the national team throughout the year, most notably winning a bronze medal at the 2018 Asian Games in Jakarta.

-Throughout her international career, Dan Wen has medalled at three editions of the Asian Champions Trophy.
+Throughout her international career, Dan has medalled at three editions of the Asian Champions Trophy.
 She has won bronze on three occasions, at the 2018 and 2021 editions, both held in Donghae City, and at the 2023 edition in Ranchi.

-In 2023, Wen won her first gold medal with the national team.
+In 2023, Dan won her first gold medal with the national team.
 She took home gold at the 2022 Asian Games in Hangzhou.

 She continued her form in the national team in 2024, appearing in season five of the FIH Pro League, as well as the International Festival of Hockey in Perth.